gab-duarte/spring-challenge/README.md

 - Run the project
 - Access http://localhost:8080/h2-console

+To access the documentation:
 - Access [Swagger Documentation](http://localhost:8080/swagger-ui.html#/)

+To test the application:

-- Access the postman collection to test the API
+- Access the postman collection

 Use the postman colletion to test the application and the h2 database to check persisted data